aprescott/serif/README.md

 `:year`     | Year as given in the filename, e.g., "2012" `:month`    | Month as given in the filename, e.g., "01" `:day`      | Day as given in the filename, e.g., "28"

+<b>NOTE</b>: if you change the permalink value, you will break existing URLs for published posts, in addition to, e.g., any feed ID values that depend on the post URL never changing.

 ### Admin drag-and-drop upload path